-- G. Protection of Viewshed: - 1.
-In the event that material in excess of the existing permitted 25,000 tons of material is needed to be stored on Leasehold Three, the extra material will be limited to a threemonth storage period.
+- 1. In the event that material in excess of the existing permitted 25,000 tons of material is needed to be stored on Leasehold Three, the extra material will be limited to a threemonth storage period.
 After that time, all material in excess of 25,000 tons shall be removed from the Quarry property.
-If the need for storage of excess material occurs in future years, after the maturation of the vegetative screen required by this permit, the amount of material maintained on Leasehold Three may exceed the 25,0130 ton existing limit for a longer period of time to the extent that the screening is effective.
+If the need for storage of excess material occurs in future years, after the maturation of the vegetative screen required by this permit, the amount of material maintained on Leasehold Three may exceed the 25,000 ton existing limit for a longer period of time to the extent that the screening is effective.
 This additional amount of stored material shall require written approval by the Planning Director, in advance placement of the material.
 (Mit.
 F.3.1) - 2.
 Benches on the work face shall be contoured to provide tor. a gradual transition into the adjacent hillside.
 (Mit.
-8.1.1) - 3.
+B.l.!) - 3.
 Within 90 days of the date of issuance of Approval, the vegetative screening shall be planted along the southern property line of Leasehold Three to complement the existing sparse vegetation between the adjacent residences and the Quarry.
 This vegetation shall be planted and maintained by the Quarry according to a landscape plan prepared by a qualified botanist and reviewed and approved by County Planning.
 (Mit.
+F.2.1)

-F.2.1) - H. Protection of Paleontological Resources: - 1.
-In the event that significant paleontological resources (i.e., significant skeletal remains that would substantially contribute to knowledge of prehistory) are found during mining operations, all work shall be halted within 200-reet of the find and the Planning Director shall be notified immediately.
+H. Protection of Paleontological Resources:

+1. In the event that significant paleontological resources (i.e., significant skeletal remains that would substantially contribute to knowledge of prehistory) are found during mining operations, all work shall be halted within 200-feet of the find and the Planning Director shall DE notified immediately.
 A qualified paleontologist shall be retained to assess the significance of the find and implement mitigations measures recommended as a result of such assessment, consistent with the County's Paleontological Resource Protection ordinance.
 (Mit.
+G.l.ll)

-G.1.11) - 1.
-Operating and Shipping Hours: - Hours of Quarry operation shall be 7:00 a.m. to 7:00 p.m., Monday through Friday, but only during daylight hours.
-Retail sales may be allowed 7:30 a.m. to 12:00 noon on Satur days. - J. Traffic Control: - 1.
-The Quarry shall request from the Department of Public Works warning signs placement along Soquel-San Jose Koad at its uiive Springs Quarry Mining Approval #88-0233 APN: 099-171-02, -03 Page 14 northern and southern approaches to Olive Springs Road to warn drivers of truck traffic entering and exiting Soquel-San Jose Road.
-Any cost of the preparation and placement of signs shall be paid by the Quarry.
+1. Operating and Shipping Hours:

+1. Hours of Quarry operation shall be 7:00 a.m. to 7:00 p.m., Monday through Friday, but only during daylight hours.
+Re tail sales may be allowed 7:30 a.m. to 12:00 noon on Saturdays.

+J. Traffic Control:

+1. The Quarry shall request from the Department of Public Works warning signs placement along Soquel-San Jose Road at its northern and southern approaches to Olive Springs Road to warn drivers of truck traffic entering and exiting Soquel-San Jose Road, Any cost of the preparation and placement of signs shall be paid by the Quarry.
 (Mit.
 H.2.1)